United States Law

 Indexes publications of the U.S. Congress such as hearings 1824+ (including previously unpublished hearings: Senate 1824-1992 and House 1833-1982), committee reports, documents and prints.
 Material is available in microfiche and/or electronic.
 Essential tool for doing legislative history research.
 Includes Congressional Research Reports from 1916+, Bills & Laws 1789+, U.S. Serial Set from 1789+, Annals of Congress from 1789-1824, Register of Debates from 1824-1837, Congressional Globe from 1833-1873, and Congressional Record from 1873+.
 Also includes Executive Branch Documents 1789-1948 and Executive Orders and Presidential Proclamations 1789+.

 Index of articles from approximately 1,200 law journals and selected books with some full-text

-Full text access to over 700 law reviews, most back to the first volume.
-Most recent issues are often not included.
+Full text access to over 2500 journals, most back to the first volume and up to the current volume.

 Index of articles from approximately 800 law journals (and selected non-law journals) with some full-text